Isodiametry, variance, and regular simplices from particle interactions: Introduction

 \begin{remark}[Limiting cases {and self-similar aggregation}] Theorem~\ref{T:local} with $(\bt,m_0)=(2,\frac1{n+1})$ shows the configurations of Theorem \ref{T:global} remain $d_\infty$-local energy minimizers for all $\al > 4$ if $n \ge 2$, and for all $\al>3$ if $n=1$.
-For $n=1$, versions of both theorems were proved in Kang, Kim, Lim and Seo \cite{KangKimLimSeo19p} (see also Fellner and Raoul~ \cite{FellnerRaoul10}) along with examples showing in what sense the bound on $\al$ required {by Theorem \ref{T:local}} is sharp; Sun, Uminsky and Bertozzi showed that blowing-up solutions can be transformed using similarity variables into solutions which now appear to interact through an attractive-repsulsive potential on the centripetal line $\bt=2$.
+For $n=1$, versions of both theorems were proved in Kang, Kim, Lim and Seo \cite{KangKimLimSeo19p} (see also Fellner and Raoul~ \cite{FellnerRaoul10}) along with examples showing in what sense the bound on $\al$ required {by Theorem \ref{T:local}} is sharp; c.f.
+Remark \ref{R:1d}.
+Studying aggregation with purely attractive power-law potentials, Sun, Uminsky and Bertozzi showed that blowing-up solutions can be transformed using similarity variables into solutions which now appear to interact through an attractive-repulsive potential on the centripetal line $\bt=2$.
 For $n\ge 2$ they then analyze linear stability of two stationary states for the rescaled dynamics --- (a) the uniform spherically symmetric shell, and (b) the uniform distribution over the vertices of a unit simplex --- to obtain that (a) is linearly stable precisely in the range $\al \in (2,4)$ and (b) in the range $\al>4$ \cite{SunUminskyBertozziJMP12}.
 At its end, their paper raises the questions of whether these solutions are nonlinearly stable, and whether they are global attractors.
-Theorem \ref{T:local} sheds considerable light on both questions: it asserts that (b) is indeed nonlinearly stable when $\al>4$, but that it cannot be a global attractor since there are also other nonlinearly stable solutions (corresponding to $m_0 \ne m_n$).
+Theorem \ref{T:local} sheds considerable light on both questions: it asserts that (b) is indeed nonlinearly stable when $\al>4$, but that it cannot be a global attractor since there are also other nonlinearly stable solutions (corresponding to $m_0 \ne m_n$). \end{remark}